Index or Summary of Anchor Links on Your Site

 The result in the HTML preview will look something like this:

-This is an HTML summary.
-Note that you use the same link tag <a>, but instead of the link you add a href = # blabla where the hashtag [#] indicates that the link is on the same page and is a ID.
+This is a summary made in HTML.
+Notice that you use the same link tag , but instead of the link, you add a href=#blabla where the hashtag [#] indicates that the link is on the same page and is an ID.

 Having placed the hashtag, you must add the path to your H2 subtitle or another location that you want the summary to take you.
 Usually the result in HTML looks like this: